christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### Convolutional Neural Networks (CNNs) Definition
 Convolutional Neural Networks (CNNs) are a type of deep learning model specifically designed to process structured data like images.
 They are advanced machine learning vision models, we often encounter beside vision transformers (ViTs).
 CNNs leverage a mathematical operation called convolution, which allows them to automatically identify patterns and features within images through multiple processing layers.
+As we know it, digital images are made of small units known as pixels.
+Each one of them is essentially a number, which in fact represents the intensity of light detected at that point, often displayed as a colored square for the sake of visualization.
+In colored images (in opposition to Black and White images), they are typically represented by three values corresponding to the intensities of Red, Green and Blue (RGB), the basic color components allowing a wide ranges of hues.
+To simplify, the resolution of images is the determined by the total number of pixels contained, computed by multiplying its Width and Height in pixels.

 ### Convolutional Neural Networks (CNNs) Example
 Think of an image as a 2D matrix filled with pixel values.
 A CNN applies a filter (or kernel) over this matrix to perform convolution, extracting features such as edges or textures.
 For instance, when a 3x3 filter is applied to an image, it slides across the matrix, performing element-wise multiplication and summing the results to generate a feature map that highlights specific characteristics.